-Vit Prajzler is the CEO/CTO and co-founder of LORIOT.
+Vit Prajzler is the co-founder of LORIOT.
 The company was established in December 2015, however, Vit started working with the LoRaWAN® technology over 7 years ago at IBM Research, long before the first standard was published (Version 1.0 of the LoRaWAN specification was released in June 2015).
 Since then, he has designed and developed a series of globally successful LoRaWAN-based products and solutions, including LORIOT's LoRaWAN product portfolio.
 Whit such a background, Vit can be considered a LoRaWAN guru and pioneer.
 No doubt, a very qualified individual to answer the 10 most frequently asked queries about this IoT transmission technology.

 Ready?
 Let's get started!